 Typical eye exams do not uncover more complex vision disorders.
 In addition, the affected student is usually unable to report his or her own problem.

 This is a step by step process.
 The first step is a 20 minute phone interview (complimentary) 212-265-4609.
-Please call Tuesday through Friday and ask for Jonathan.
+Please call Monday through Friday and ask for Nicole.